br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 		AdditionalParameterSets : McASMCSSCPAPSType; (*Enable additional parameter sets that can be switched during runtime*) END_STRUCT;
 	McASMCSSScpErrReacEnum :
-		( (*Setting for the minimal error reaction scope with segment errors*) mcASMCSSSER_ASM := 0, (*Assembly - Error reaction triggered for the whole assembly*) mcASMCSSSER_SEG := 1 (*Segment - Error reaction triggered for the faulty segment, if type of error permits that*) );
+		( (*Setting for the minimal error reaction scope for segment and encoder errors*) mcASMCSSSER_ASM := 0, (*Assembly - Error reaction triggered for the whole assembly*) mcASMCSSSER_SEG := 1, (*Segment - Error reaction triggered for the faulty segment, if not an encoder error*) mcASMCSSSER_SEGMENTADVANCED := 2 (*SegmentAdvanced - Error reaction triggered for the faulty segment and adjacent segments in case of encoder errors*)
+		);
 	McASMCSSPosCtrlLagMonEnum :
 		( (*Position controller lag monitor selector setting*)